Interface and Tools

 For Figma users, the Design panel should be pretty self explanatory to use.

 Below is the design panel in the editor.
+This controls shown and layout of these controls will change depending on the element type selected.
 This section will go through what the controls in this tab do.

 Show/hide all guidelines temporarily